-Nonpoint Source Implementation Grant
+Nonpoint Source Implementation Grants

-Environmental Justice Small Grant
+Environmental Justice Small Grants

 This program has provided gardening opportunities for the physical and social benefit of the people and neighborhoods of Portland since 1975.
 There are 35 community gardens located throughout the city, developed and operated by volunteers and PP&R staff, offering a variety of activities.
 Depave works with PP&R on an ongoing basis to develop appropriate sites such as Vestal Community Garden and Vermont Hills Community Garden.